Mario Kart Tour New Year’s Tour kicks off 31st December

 By My Nintendo Information Admin

-Go away a Remark on Mario Kart Tour New Yr’s Tour kicks off 31st December
+Go away a Remark on Mario Kart Tour New 12 months’s Tour kicks off 31st December

 Here are the websites source page where you can get the source link